 Kathryn Mockler, Concordia University, 2019, Photo by Sina Queyras

-Over the past four years, Send My Love to Anyone has become not only a personal newsletter but also a literary site and community on all things writing with writing prompts, craft essays, excerpts, resources, and more.
+Over the past five years, Send My Love to Anyone has become not only a personal newsletter but also a literary site and community on all things writing with writing prompts, craft essays, excerpts, resources, and more.

 Subscriptions

-As a free subscriber you’ll receive
+As a free subscriber you’ll receive access to the following for 30 days:

 • literary, publishing, and screenwriting resources